PollicyUG/dar./README.md

 redis-server
 ```

-In a second terminal, change into the Policy-Question-Answering-System directory, activate the virtual environemnt, and start the celery workers by running:
+In a second terminal, change into the Policy-Question-Answering-System directory, activate the virtual environment, and start the celery workers by running:

 ```
 celery worker -A answer_policy_question.celery -O fair
 ```

-In a third terminal, change into the Policy-Question-Answering-System directory, activate the virtual environemnt, and start your application by running:
+In a third terminal, change into the Policy-Question-Answering-System directory, activate the virtual environment, and start your application by running:

 ```
 python app.py.